farooqkz/stack-gp-test/GP.md

 ## What is Genetic Programming?
 [DRAFT]

 Genetic Programming can be seen as a branch of Machine Learning where you solve problems by "evolving" a bunch of computer programs to solve a problem.
-To my knowledge, it was first introduced by John Koza in his book "".
+To my knowledge, it was first introduced by John Koza in his book "Genetic Programming: On the programming of computers by means of natural selection".

 The principal concepts of Genetic Programming are simple and straightforward: